Clamato, History and Corn Syrup.

 • Lowenbrau 5.2 %

-Germans don’t put anything in their beers but in the Americas we do.
-In Mexico they make an awesome drink called a Michelada.
-Now the Dude of Food is making them here.
+Germans don’t put anything in their beers and have a law dating back to 1516 called Reinheitsgebot.
+In Mexico they make an awesome drink called a Michelada which is like a bloody Mary except with beer instead of vodka.
+Now the Dude of Food enjoys making micheladas.

 2 great michelada mixes.
 Both on Instagram

-Next Sunday while waking up and letting the sun shine in try making some of these delicious day starters while planning what to BBQ.
+Next Sunday try making some of these delicious day starters while planning what to BBQ.

-If you love fish then you will certainly love adding these mixes to your favorite ceviches.
+If you love fish then you will certainly love adding these mixes into your favorite ceviches.
 I add the spicier, LA Pinche Mezcla, to mine and it is the best!
 Guaranteed satisfaction.
 It’ll make you wanna say Odele!

 The Dude of Food likes Loveless Cafe Plain Ol’ Hot Sauce.